Palermo Stone: Uncertainties

 There are uncertainties regarding the date of the Palermo Stone and of the Royal Annals it records.
 It is unknown whether the inscription was done all at once or whether it was added to over time.
 It is also unknown whether or not it dates from the latest period it describes (i.e. from no later than the Fifth Dynasty).
 It has been suggested that the stele was made much later, perhaps in the Twenty-fifth Dynasty (747–656 BCE).
 Even if the Royal Annals, as preserved by the Palermo Stone and other fragments, were not carved during, or soon after, the period they describe, they are directly based on an Old Kingdom original.

 It is also unknown whether all the surviving fragments are parts of the same stele or whether they come from separate copies.
-None of the smaller fragments held in Cairo have any clear provenance, and they might not all be genuine.
+None of the smaller fragments held in Cairo have any clear provenance, and they may not all be genuine.

 Various parts of the ancient text are in widely varying states of preservation, which makes the text difficult to decipher.
 If the text is a later copy, rather than a Fifth Dynasty original, errors and invention may have crept in during the copying process.